 At present, there are more than 150,000+ CFA Charter Holders advancing professionalism in the financial markets

 What does a Chartered Accountant (CA) do?

-A Chartered Accountant can have the liberty into various sectors with a variety of business organization.
+A Chartered Accountant can have liberty in various sectors with a variety of business organizations.
 CA’s are top employees in the public and the private sector organizations as well as in government bodies.
-The candidates go through a rigorous training to complete the various levels of the examination.
+The candidates go through rigorous training to complete the various levels of the examination.
 The work area of a CA is focused on taxation, auditing, and general management.

 Usually, a CA is given the responsibility of managing the financial accounts of a firm.
 Let it be taxable accounts, budget analysis, as well as involve itself into an arm of auditing.
 CA can be practiced globally.
 They can set up their own firms and bag render their services to their clients independently or can also work at a CA firm.